Canon SX400 vs Nikon D5200

 It is notable that the D5200 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX400 does not feature such a mic input.

-Both the SX400 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the SX400 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the SX400 was followed by the Canon SX410.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX400 and D5200 can be found, respectively, in the Canon SX400 Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX400 and the Nikon D5200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.